mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/getting-started/installing/index.md

     For more information about creating and storing secrets for services, see [Configuring services and pods](1.13/security/ent/secrets/use-secrets/) and [Spaces](1.13/security/ent/#spaces).

-1. List the secrets created by running the following command:
+1. List the secrets created by running the command:

     ```bash
     dcos security secrets list /
     ```
-    This command displays output similar to the following:
+    The command displays output similar to the following:

     ```
     - dcos-edgelb/edge-lb-secret